Tom Mastny

 Thomas Raymond Mastny (born February 4, 1981) is a former Major League Baseball right-handed relief pitcher.
 He stands 6 ft 6 in in height and weighs 220 lb.
 Mastny is the only Indonesian-born player in Major League history.
 He was raised in Zionsville, Indiana, where he played for Zionsville Community High School.
 He made his major league debut with the Indians on July 25, 2006.

 Career

 Mastny, nicknamed "Mr. Nasty", was born in Bontang, Indonesia, and played collegiate baseball at Furman University, where he was primarily used as a starting pitcher.
 In 2003, he was named the Southern Conference Pitcher of the Year, but was not widely regarded as a top-tier prospect.
-He was selected in the 11th round of the 2003 draft by the Toronto Blue Jays, and began his professional career with the Auburn Doubledays of the Single-A New York–Penn League.
+Mastny was selected in the 11th round (320th overall) of the 2003 Major League Baseball draft by the Toronto Blue Jays.
+He began his professional career that year with the Auburn Doubledays of the Single-A New York–Penn League, going 8–0 with a 2.26 ERA in 14 starts.
+He also struck out 68 batters in 63 2/3 innings.